bluemelodybox/dsi-course-projects/project-3/README.md

 - Convert processed text to vectors using countvectorizor or tf-idf
 - Perform grid search over all parameters for all models
 - Evaluate models base on accuracy score
-- Find out frequently occuring words that are classified correctly and wrongly
+- Find out frequently occurring words that are classified correctly and wrongly

 ### Data Source